rbisdorff/Digraph3/docSphinx/_build/html/_sources/techDoc.rst.txt

 * :ref:`bachetNumbers-label`
      Implementation of the bipolar-valued base 3 Bachet integers

+* :ref:`bipolarValuedSets-label`
+     Implementation of the bipolar-valued base 3 Bachet integers

 ..  * :ref:`xmcda-label`
      Methods and tools for handling XMCDA encoded performance tableaux and digraphs.